-You will lose your CDL for life for a second offense.
+You will lose your CDL for life for a second offense or subsequent major offense.

 You will lose your CDL for life if you use a CMV to commit a felony involving controlled substances.

 You will be put out-of-service for 24 hours if you have any detectable amount of alcohol under .04%.